New Zealand permanent residency: Differences between a resident and a permanent resident visa

 A permanent resident visa holder is entitled to be granted entry permission at the border at any time, while the resident visa holder is only entitled to apply for entry permission (whether before or after travelling to New Zealand).
-All other rights become only effective, if entry is granted to the resident visa holder.
+All other rights become effective only if entry is granted to the resident visa holder.

 Generally, a resident visa is granted with travel conditions, which allow the holder to re-enter the country multiple times until these conditions expire.
 After that the holder may remain in the country legally but must not leave it or lose their resident visa.